Anix003/Project-AI/QUICK_START.md

 ## 🎯 Ready to Use?

 Once all checkmarks are complete:
-- ✅ Your ComplainHub platform is fully functional
+- ✅ Your Civic-AI platform is fully functional
 - ✅ You can start filing and managing complaints
 - ✅ AI categorization is working
 - ✅ Real-time tracking is active